dart-backend/angel/packages/shelf/README.md

 ### Communicating with Angel with embedShelf

-You can communicate with Angel:
+You can communicate with Angel3:

 ```dart
 handleRequest(shelf.Request request) {